Most of us have probably interacted with chatbots one way or another – while shopping online or planning a holiday.

 This global transportation company now can “talk” to its customers via the Google Home speaker answering their questions about whether UPS has delivered anything or whether any deliveries are expected shortly.

 The UPS chatbot works together with the UPS My Choice service for personalized delivery planning and tracking.
-Thus, when talking to the bot, you do not even need to provide the tracking number – the chatbot will pull it out of your data stored in the UPS database.
+Thus, when talking to the chatbot, you do not even need to provide the tracking number – the chatbot will pull it out of your data stored in the UPS database.

 Generally, how can a chatbot help logistics company customers?
 They can handle most of the low-level functions that have been traditionally performed by the contact center personnel: